AustinHen/AustinHen/README.md

 - [Web Browser Engine:](https://github.com/AustinHen/Web-Browser) A web browser written from scratch.
 Handles networking, page rendering, and more.

+- [P2P file downloaded](https://github.com/AustinHen/P2P-File-Downloader) Based loosely on bit torrent.
+The idea is that, instead of storing files on a central server, files are broken up into blocks and stored on several end users' machines.

 - [PyTorch Visualizer:](https://github.com/AustinHen/pytorch-net-visualizer-) Graphs the topology of neural networks.

 - [Video Playback Speed Editor](https://github.com/AustinHen/VideoPlaybackSpeed) Browser plugin that lets you change playback speeds to anything you want - I  made this because existing plugins did not work with Echo360 (my school's lecture recording platform)